dobromir-hristov/vuelidate-error-extractor/docs/form_wrapper.md

 # Form Wrapper

 The FormWrapper component is used to pass a validator object to all error extractor elements inside it, no matter how deeply nested.
 This works with both the `Single Error Extractor` and the `Multi Error Extractor`, allowing the user to skip passing the validator object to each form field.
+You can even skip passing the `attribute` property as it can be extracted automatically.

 ## Preparation
 You need to register the FormWrapper as a new Vue component.
 How you name it is up to you.